Netanyahu 'confident' U.S. to allow Israeli annexation of West Bank in months

 The State Department did not immediately respond to a request for comment on Netanyahu's statement.

+However, a senior administration official told NBC News Monday that there was a condition attached to the U.S. recognition of Israeli sovereignty over parts of the West Bank outlined in President Donald Trump's Mideast peace plan.
+Namely, that the government of Israel agrees to negotiate with the Palestinians along the lines set forth in Trump's peace plan.

-If Washington agrees to Israel unilaterally annexing Jewish settlements in the occupied West Bank, it would not be the first time the U.S. under President Donald Trump has abandoned long-standing American policies and set itself against the international community with regards to the Israeli-Palestinian conflict.
+If Washington were to agree to Israel unilaterally annexing Jewish settlements in the occupied West Bank, it would not be the first time the U.S. under Trump has abandoned long-standing American policies and set itself against the international community with regards to the Israeli-Palestinian conflict.

 Trump has moved the U.S. embassy to Jerusalem and has halted funding for the United Nations Relief and Works Agency for Palestine Refugees in the Near East, which has supported Palestinian refugees for decades.
 Washington has also recognized Israeli sovereignty over the Syrian Golan Heights.